Beyond symmetry protection: Robust feedback-enforced edge states in non-Hermitian stacked quantum spin Hall systems

-Shown in Figs.~\ref{fig:fig1}(c2) and (c4) are examples where the bulk bands of $H_{\text{stacked-QSH}}$ are essentially real, while its edge states (red in (c4)) acquire Im$E>0$ and will be amplified with time.
+Shown in Figs.~\ref{fig:fig1}(c2) and (c4) are examples where the bulk bands of $H_{\text{stacked-QSH}}$ are essentially real~\footnote{By ``essentially real,'' we mean that under OBC, the bulk spectrum has only negligible imaginary parts (See Supplemental Materials for the derivation of the upper bound).
+In the PBC effective description, the bulk is \textbf{strictly} real when $\mu\nu\ge\gamma$ (Supplemental Materials Secs.~S1 and S2), while in finite samples a tiny $\operatorname{Im}E$ arises from edgy-corner leakage of amplified edge modes.
+This non-Hermiticity is orders of magnitude smaller than in the uncoupled layers/the topological Im$E$, hence ``essentially'' rather than ``exactly''.}, while its edge states (red in (c4)) acquire Im$E>0$ and will be amplified with time.
 Notably, qualitatively similar behavior persist in an extended parameter space region: as plotted in Figs.~\ref{fig:fig1}(c3) and (c5), the PBC bulk becomes real (purple region on the right side of the dashed curve) as long as $\mu\nu\geq\gamma$ (see Supplemental Materials S1 in \cite{suppmat}) i.e. both $\mu,\nu$ cannot be too small.
 Similar conclusions apply to the OBC bulk [blue in Fig.~\ref{fig:fig1}(c5)].
-Fortuituously, this parameter region strongly overlaps with that where the OBC topological states (taken to be those within the bulk gap) exhibit the largest Im$E$ (red central region in c5) where $\mu,\nu$ are both comparable with the scale of $m_1=m_2=1$.
+Fortuitously, this parameter region strongly overlaps with that where the OBC topological states (taken to be those within the bulk gap) exhibit the largest Im$E$ (red central region in Fig.~c5) where $\mu,\nu$ are both comparable with the scale of $m_1=m_2=1$.
 In this ``intermediate coupling'' regime, excitations are hence amplified much more at the edge than in the bulk.
-Note that this edge enhancement can exists even when the OBC spectra of the constituent Chern layers are fully real, as elaborated in~\cite{suppmat}.
+Equivalently, in terms of non-Hermitian spectral topology, the stacked-QSH model lies in a trivial bulk point-gap phase with $\omega_{\rm bulk}(E_\ast=0)=0$ but a nontrivial edge winding $\omega_{\rm edge}(E_\ast=0)=2$, which forces edge eigenvalues to acquire larger $\operatorname{Im}E$ than bulk modes (see Supplemental Material).
+Note that this edge enhancement can exist even when the OBC spectra of the constituent Chern layers are fully real, as elaborated in~\cite{suppmat}.